o-yuksel/o-yuksel.github.io/_projects/4_project.md

 ---

+This project explores how developmental mechanisms shape trait correlations in evolutionary models, with a focus on adaptive landscapes and frequency-dependent fitness.

-How ecologically relevant (Qualitative) types arise from vast space of quantitative field of genotypes? (e.g. De-novo mutations in cancer)
+How do ecologically relevant qualitative traits emerge from the vast quantitative space of genotypes? (e.g. De-novo mutations in cancer).

 Introducing developmental mechanisms into well-defined evolutionary models, both as enabling and disabling constraints, may provide valuable insights and help us find the answers we seek.